TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/AdditionalFeatures/SpecialConfigurationOptions/Index.rst

 Example - Setting up Rich Text Editors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Let's take another table from the “examples” extension to look at how
+Let's take another table from the "examples" extension to look at how
 to set up a text will with a RTE.
 The table is called
-“tx\_examples\_haiku” and it contains a column called “poem” on which
+"tx\_examples\_haiku" and it contains a column called "poem" on which
 we want to have the RTE.
 Its configuration looks like this::

    'poem' => array(